le2kbqoahhkv68/spotify-ui/README.md

 VUE_APP_SPOTIFY_CLIENT_SECRET

 *NOTE: This is not a good practice because environment variables are embedded into the build, so anyone can view them inspecting app's files.
 But it was the faster way to integrate the API for the code test.
 The best approach would be injecting these keys throw execution container variables or creating a proxy API to perfom token actions.*

+See (src/api/core/interceptors.js)[src/api/core/interceptors.js].
+According to Spotify Web API documention, there are a few errores handled there.

 ## Notifications